infinum/eightshift-docs/website/docs/basics/architecture-concepts.md

 These Enqueue namespace classes handle loading JavaScript and CSS assets, depending on the location you want to use it:
 - **Admin** - Used in the admin (not block editor) panel.
 You can find the files inside the `assets` folder with the `-admin` suffix.
 - **Blocks** - Used in the block editor.
 You can find the files inside the `src/Blocks/assets` folder.
 As blocks are complicated, we have files loaded only in the admin-editor part of the project, those files have an `-editor` suffix.
 The rest of the files with no suffix load on the admin-editor part and the project's front end.
 - **Theme** - Used in the theme (frontend) part of your project.
 You can find the files inside the `assets` folder with no suffix.
-You would use these files for stuff related to your project that is not associated with components and blocks.
-These files are rarely used, as styles and JavaScript functionality are usually provided at component, block or wrapper levels.
+You would use these files for the assets related to your project that is not associated with components and blocks.
+These files are rarely used, as styles and JavaScript functionality are usually provided at component, block, or wrapper levels.

 Using any of these classes is optional, and you can use only what you need.
 The `wp boilerplate setup_theme` command will set up all of the three classes already implemented.
 Keep in mind that Enqueue classes work in combination with the Webpack build of your project.